 11. Best time to visit Spain

 Spring and fall are the best times to visit Spain in general, as summer can be hot in the south.
-Unless you want to visit beach resorts during summer, it is better to avoid south coast during period June-August.
+Unless you want to visit beach resorts during summer, it is better to avoid the south coast during the period June-August.
 Atlantic coast is less popular, but it can be less crowded and with more pleasant weather during summer.

-Visiting coastal cities during winter can be fun as weather is usually mild.
+Visiting coastal cities during winter can be fun as the weather is usually mild.
 Inland Spain can be very cold during winter and unless you are visiting for ski and winter sports, it is better to visit during warmer months.